Forest fires destroying vital buffer against climate change

 It calls for rises to be limited to within a safer limit of 1.5 deg C - but the UN's Intergovernmental Panel for Climate Change warned last year that at current levels of greenhouse gas emissions, we could pass this marker as early as 2030.

-"If (forest fires) continue, the dream to limit global temperature rises to 1.5 degrees will remain just a dream," said WRI's Mr Wijaya.
+"If (forest fires) continue, the dream to limit global temperature rises to 1.5 deg C will remain just a dream," said the WRI's Wijaya.